Lectures on LHC Physics: QCD

 \section{QCD}

-Just as Section~\ref{sec:higgs} is not meant to be a complete introduction into electroweak symmetry breaking but is aimed at introducing the aspects of Higgs physics most relevant to the LHC this section cannot cover the entire field of QCD.
-Instead, we will focus on QCD as it impacts LHC physics and searches for new physics at the LHC, like for example the Higgs searches discussed in the first part of the lecture.
+Just as Section~\ref{sec:higgs} is not meant to be a complete introduction to electroweak symmetry breaking but is aimed at introducing the aspects of Higgs physics most relevant to the LHC this section cannot cover the entire field of QCD.
+Instead, we will focus on QCD as it impacts LHC physics, like for example the Higgs searches discussed in the first part of the lecture.

-In Section~\ref{sec:qcd_dy} we will introduce the most important process at the LHC, the Drell-Yan process or lepton pair production.
+In Section~\ref{sec:qcd_dy} we will introduce the most important process at the LHC, the Drell--Yan process or lepton pair production.
 This process will lead us through all of the introduction into QCD.
 Ultraviolet divergences and renormalization we will only mention in passing, to get an idea how much of the treatment of ultraviolet and infrared divergences works the same way.
-After discussing in detail infrared divergences in Sections~\ref{sec:qcd_ir} to~\ref{sec:qcd_shower} we will spend some time on modern approaches on combining QCD matrix element calculations at leading order and next-to-leading order in perturbative QCD with parton showers.
+After discussing in detail infrared divergences in Sections~\ref{sec:qcd_ir} to~\ref{sec:qcd_shower} we will spend some time on modern approaches on combining QCD matrix element calculations at leading order and next--to--leading order in perturbative QCD with parton showers.
 This last part is fairly close to current research with the technical details changing rapidly.
 Therefore, we will rely on toy models to illustrate the different approaches.